emarref/EmarrefXdebugBundle/README.md

 -------------------------

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in the development section of the `app/AppKernel.php` file of your project:

 ```php
 <?php